♯P

 In computational complexity theory, the complexity class #P (pronounced "sharp P" or, sometimes "number P" or "hash P") is the set of the counting problems associated with the decision problems in the set NP.
 More formally, #P is the class of function problems of the form "compute f(x)", where f is the number of accepting paths of a nondeterministic Turing machine running in polynomial time.
 Unlike most well-known complexity classes, it is not a class of decision problems but a class of function problems.
 The most difficult, representative problems of this class are #P-complete.

 Relation to decision problems

-An NP decision problem is often of the form "Are there any solutions that satisfy certain constraints?"
+An NP decision problem can often be stated in the form "Are there any solutions that satisfy certain constraints?"
 For example: